 Since these are necessities, you won’t be able to simply cut these expenses out.
 That doesn’t mean you can’t lower them, however.

-For example, you might be able to save money on car insurance.
+For instance, you can save money on car expenses and car insurance.
 Talk with your insurance agent about discounts you might qualify for.

 Utilities and energy costs are other places to save money each month.
 You can lower your utility bill by making your home more efficient.
 Some ideas to cut energy costs include: